Buy Crypto & Bitcoin in California

 One of the more bizarre chapters of Bitcoin history also took place in California, when a media circus descended upon a retired physicist's house in Temple City, half an hour east of Los Angeles.

-When asked by Newsweek if he had been involved with Bitcoin, Nakamoto replied: "I am no longer involved in that and I cannot discuss it.
+• "I am no longer involved in that and I cannot discuss it.
 It's been turned over to other people.
 They are in charge of it now.
 I no longer have any connection."

 How to Buy Bitcoin in California